becheng/pbi-azuredevops-poc-pt2/README.md

 Before we get into creating the devops pipelines, let's break down our deployment scripts and explain what they'll doing.
 Where possible we leverage the *[MicrosoftPowerBIMgmt](https://docs.microsoft.com/en-us/powershell/power-bi/overview?view=powerbi-ps)* Powershell cmdlets, because *why revent the wheel?* otherwise we use the *Invoke-PowerBIRestMethod* cmdlet (also part of *MicrosoftPowerBIMgmt* module) to invoke any of the Power BI Rest APIs where functionality is not covered by the cmdlets.
 The nice thing about using these cmdlets is the authorization access token is taken care for you for your entire session once you've signed in using the *Connect-PowerBIServiceAccount* cmdlet.

 **[deploy-pbixreport.ps1](./ps-scripts/deploy-pbixreport.ps1) script (for cloud only data sources)**
-1. Sign in using the service principal
+1. Sign in using the service principal.
 2. Retrieve the target workspace and create it if it does not exist.
 3. Add the admin user to the workspace if user does not already exist.
 4. Upload the report and overwrite the older version (if one exisits.